VictorWKey/fitcoachai/apps/backend/app/docs/architecture.md

 The main component is an LLM agent built with LangGraph that:

 1. Receives user queries about fitness.
-2. Uses tools like `log_exercise` to record exercises.
+2. Uses tools like `log_strength_exercise` and `log_cardio_exercise` to record exercises.
-3. Provides personalized workout responses.
+3. Provides personalized training session responses.

 ### Authentication and Security